It is becoming increasingly common for grandparents and significant others to apply to the family courts for non-parent parenting orders.

 Whether or not you are granted permission will depend on your ability to establish facts that convince the court of the threshold question, that you are a person concerned with the care, welfare and development of the child.

 This case shows the difficulties the family court is faced with when required to intervene with domestic family arrangements.
-If you are not a parent, guardian or grandparent, your ability to obtain court orders to secure time with the children will depend on your role in the children’s lives, your previous interest in and involvement in their wellbeing, and overall, whether the orders you seek are in the children’s best interests.
+If you are not a parent, guardian or grandparent, your ability to obtain court orders to secure time with the children will depend on your role in the children’s lives, your previous interest in and involvement in their welbeing, and overall, whether the orders you seek are in the children’s best interests.

 What is the process to apply for non-parent parenting orders?